yoanmalie/d8-theming-guide/libraries/README.md

 > There are plenty more libraries in core.

+## Global styling

+Stylesheets that should be included on all pages are concidered globing styling.
+It's concidered a good practice to use `{theme}/globing-styling` as a key for this sort of stylesheets.

 ## Adding a javascript library

 Here is an example of how to add a custom javascript file to theme.